ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 Simple Compiling
 ----------------

 This method assumes you already have installed hoomd-blue.
-You could do that, for example, via ``conda install -c conda-forge hoomd``.
-Here are the complete steps including that
+You could do that, for example, via ``conda install -c conda-forge hoomd tbb-devel`` or perhaps you installed it via the bluehive module.
+Here are steps **after** installing hoomd-blue

 .. code:: bash

-    pip install tensorflow==1.14.0
-    conda install -c conda-forge hoomd tbb-devel
     git clone https://github.com/ur-whitelab/hoomd-tf
     cd hoomd-tf && mkdir build && cd build cmake ..